twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

+* Add support for doc-comments as found in Sphinx.
+Use the special comment formatting ``#:`` to start the comment instead of just ``#``.
+  Comments need to be either on a line of their own before the definition, or immediately after the assignment on the same line.
 * Fix bug, ``ivar`` field and fiends are not ignored anymore in introspected C-modules.
 * Fix bug that would result in duplicated "Cannot find link target" warnings when the types under a docstring *Attributes* section failed to resolved.